AVEVA/CONNECT-data-services-developer-docs/content/api-reference/ocs-api-reference.md

 * [Communities (Preview)](xref:communityOverview)—OCS Communities helps industrial companies share their operational data with external business partners, service providers, and analytics providers.

-* [Data collection](xref:dataIngress)—You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into the OCS Sequential Data Store.
+* [Data collection](xref:dataIngress)—You use Open Message Format (OMF) to achieve high-throughput asynchronous data ingress into the OCS Sequential Data Store.

 * [Data views](xref:DataViewsOverview)—Use the information in this section to create user-selected subsets of data stored in OSIsoft Cloud Services which are mapped into customizable table formats.